esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 ---
 :::::::::::::::::::::::::::::::::::::::::::::::: questions

+- What problem are we going to solve in this episode?

+- What is preprocessing and why do we need it?
 - What different types of preprocessing steps are there?
-- Why we need preprocessing?
 - What are the consequences of applying data preprocessing on our text?

+- What are word embeddings?
+- What properties word embeddings have?
+- What is a word2vec model?
+- Can we inspect word embeddings?
+- (Optional) How do we train a word2vec model?

 ::::::::::::::::::::::::::::::::::::::::::::::::